Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

 <troubleshooting>
 === tinymist does not start on creating/opening files
 <tinymist-does-not-start-on-creatingopening-files>
-First, please check that tinymist can start with manual file association.
+First, please check that tinymist starts when manually setting the filetype.

 ```
 :set filetype=typst
 ```

-If tinymist starts, that means you have not made correct file association.
-If not, there should be some errors in your lspconfig.
+If tinymist starts, that means you have not made correct association between the file extension and filetype.
+There should be some error messages related to this in your lspconfig.

-Please associate `.typ` file extension to `typst` filetype to start tinymist on creating/opening file events.
+Please associate the `.typ` file extension with the `typst` filetype to start tinymist on file create/open events.

 ```shell
 autocmd BufNewFile,BufRead *.typ setfiletype typst